Your Calendar. Your Inbox. Your Briefings. Handled Before You Ask.

 The agent applies the static priority rules you define.
 It doesn't adapt based on observed response behavior without you explicitly updating the rules.
 If you notice a pattern (e.g. you always respond to a specific client's emails immediately), you can add them to the VIP sender list manually to ensure their emails surface at the top.

-Manual automation vs approval-first agents for executive assistant
+Manual work vs approval-first AI assistants for executive assistant

 The difference is not just speed.
-Approval-first agents give executive assistant teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give executive assistant teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|